Product May Have Been Discontinued

 Unable to Locate Complete Label Info

-Holistic Blend dog food receives the Advisor’s second-highest tier rating of 4 stars.
+Holistic Blend Dog Food receives the Advisor’s second-highest rating of 4 stars.

-Holistic Blend All Stages Chicken, Rice and Vegetable dry dog food was selected to represent the others in the line for this review.
+Holistic Blend Chicken, Rice and Vegetable was selected to represent both products in the line for this review.

 Holistic Blend All Stages Chicken Rice and Vegetable

 Ingredients: Chicken meal, whole brown rice, hulless barley, chicken meat, oatmeal, chicken fat (preserved with mixed tocopherols, a source of vitamin E), potato, natural chicken ﬂavour, sunﬂower oil (preserved with mixed tocopherols, a source of vitamin E), wild salmon meal, dried whole eggs, ﬂax meal, yeast culture, dried kelp, tomato, carrots, pumpkin, cranberries, spinach, broccoli, green apple, blueberries, pears, bananas, rosemary extract, cinnamon, turmeric, capsicum, chamomile, dandelion, paprika, vitamins: choline chloride, vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, l-ascorbyl (source of vitamin C), inositol, d-calcium pantothenate, thiamine mononitrate, riboﬂavin, beta-carotene, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement, minerals: calcium carbonate, zinc proteinate, ferrous sulfate, iron proteinate, zinc oxide, copper proteinate, copper sulfate, manganese proteinate, manganous oxide, calcium iodate, sodium selenite, l-lysine

 |Estimated Nutrient Content|